beancount/smart_importer/README.rst

 Using Tokenizer
 ~~~~~~~~~~~~~~~~~~

-Tokenizer can let smart_importer support more languages. eg. Chinese.
+Custom tokenizers can let smart_importer support more languages, eg. Chinese.

-If you looking for Chinese tokenizer, you can follow this case.
+If you looking for Chinese tokenizer, you can follow this example:

+First make sure that `jieba` is installed in your python environment:

 .. code:: bash

     pip install jieba

+In your importer code, you can then pass `jieba` to be used as tokenizer:

 .. code:: python

     from smart_importer import PredictPostings
     import jieba